 As per authentic records, the birthplace of cycling has its underlying foundations in the nurseries of the Palais Royal in Paris, France.
-In 1791, the Comte de Sivrac was spotted riding an unbending two-wheeled contraption called a celerifere.
-Albeit completely useless and difficult to control — to alter course, the rider needed to genuinely divert the front wheel with a drag, lift or bounce — the curiosity of this new innovation started interest among people in general.
+In 1791, the Comte de Sivrac was spotted riding an unbending two-wheeled contraption called celery.
+Albeit completely useless and difficult to control — to alter course, the rider needed to genuinely divert the front wheel with a drag, lift or bounce — the curiosity of this innovation started interest among people in general.
 By 1793, donning clubs all over Paris started putting together incessant races along the celebrated Champs Élysées.

 THE EVOLUTION OF THE BICYCLE

 Similarly, as with any well-known innovation, the celeries experienced numerous emphases before taking after the present outfitted and affixed bike.

 The Draisienne Concocted by the German Baron von Drais, the Parisienne entered the Paris cycling scene around twenty years after the presentation of the celeries.
 This new creation incorporated a steerable front wheel, cushioned seat, and armrest to assist the rider with applying a more grounded power on the ground.
 Early cyclists rode the seat and strolled or hurried to impel themselves forward, much like the present equilibrium bicycles for small kids.